juji-io/datalevin/benchmarks/JOB-bench/README.md

 routinely misses the best plans and occasionally come up with extremely bad plans that took a long time to run.
 On the other hand, Datalevin spend more time in query planning, and it manages to find some very good plans while fares better when the planning algorithm misses the mark.
+For more details of Datalevin's query processing, please see [documentation](../../doc/query.md).

 PostgreSQL's planning algorithm is based on statistics collected by separate processes, so it is more expensive to maintain, at the same time, less